jppnhmr/jppnhmr/README.md

 ### About Me
-I'm a software engineering expanding my python knowledge.
+I'm a Data Analyst / Software Developer.

 ### What I'm working on
 [jppnhmr](https://github.com/jppnhmr/jppnhmr)